 Climb a sacred mountain.
 Lounge on a deserted beach.
-A enjoy a cuppa on a picture-perfect plantation.
-All this and more awaits on this most serendipitous of islands...
+And enjoy a cuppa on a picture-perfect plantation.
+All this and more awaits in Sri Lanka, the most serendipitous of islands...

-The site is also regarded as one of the most important urban planning projects of the first millennium, and is home to some of the oldest landscaped gardens in the world.
+Sigiriya is also regarded as one of the most important urban planning projects of the first millennium, and is home to some of the oldest landscaped gardens in the world.
 Look out too for the mirror wall, a masonry wall that was so well-polished that the king could see his reflection in it.
 Top tip: go early, so avoiding the heat of the day and the crowds.

-You’ll see elephants everywhere you go in Sri Lanka: working on the streets of Colombo, running wild in national parks, and leading the Esala Peraha parade in Kandy in all their bejewelled and sequined glory.
+You’ll see elephants everywhere you go in Sri Lanka: working on a tea plantation, running wild in national parks, and leading the Esala Perahera parade in Kandy in all their bejewelled and sequined glory.

-Uda Walawe National Park offers you your best chance of seeing elephants roaming free.
-Created to protect the watershed of the enormous Uda Walawe Reservoir, this park is home to over 500 pachyderms and has extensive stretches of grassland as well as scrub jungle and riverine forest.
+Udawalawe National Park offers you one of your best chances of seeing elephants roaming free.
+Created to protect the watershed of the enormous Udawalawe Reservoir, this park is home to around 400 pachyderms and has extensive stretches of grassland as well as scrub jungle and riverine forest.
 It is one of the best places to go birdwatching in Sri Lanka too.

 At the heart of Sri Lanka's tea industry, this charming throwback to the country's colonial years is rich with the heritage of home-county England.
 Tour neatly-terraced tea estates, watch pickers at work, and buy your own samples to take home.

-The beach at Arugam Bay, on Sri Lanka's dry south-east coast, is the stuff of Bounty ads: sugar-soft sands, coconut palms and utter solitude but for the whoops of the surfers riding the point.
+The beach at Arugam Bay, on Sri Lanka's dry south-east coast, is the stuff of Bounty ads are made of: sugar-soft sands, coconut palms and utter solitude but for the whoops and whooshes of the surfers riding the point.

-Before the Boxing Day Tsunami, the bay was rapidly becoming one of the world’s top surf destinations.
-For the moment, you’ll have the double curve of beach and its coconut palm-covered point more or less to yourself, bar a few savvy sun-seekers.
+Before the 2004 Boxing Day tsunami, the bay was rapidly becoming one of the world’s top surf destinations.
+For the time being, you’ll have the double curve of beach and its coconut palm-covered point more or less to yourself, bar a few savvy sun-seekers.

-Sri Lanka's alpha predator is protected in a number of national parks, but is most easily sighted in Yala, on the island's southern coast, where you can cool off in the ocean after a day on safari.
+Sri Lanka's alpha predator is protected in a number of national parks, but is most easily sighted in Yala National Park, on the island's southern coast, where you can cool off in the ocean after a day on safari.

 Yala National Park is Sri Lanka’s number one leopard sanctuary.
 The big cats are thriving here in territories of little more than a kilometre each – “the highest density in the world” – making seeing one almost a certainty.

-If you want to see a leopard up close, make it’s way down the tree and casually saunter through clearing to the cover of the bushes, this is the place to come.
+For those hoping to see a close-up leopard make its way down the tree and casually saunter through clearing to the cover of the bushes, then Yala National Park is undoubtedly the place to be.

-Intrepid travellers looking to get off the beaten track will head to the handful of islands trailing off Sri Lanka’s northernmost tip.
-The biggest of these is sleepy Neduntivu (named Delft by the Dutch), home to just 3,819 people and herds of wild horses.
+Intrepid travellers looking to get off-the-beaten-track should head to the handful of islands trailing off Sri Lanka’s northernmost tip.
+The biggest of these is sleepy Neduntivu (also called 'Neduntheevu', and named Delft by the Dutch), home to approximately 4,500 people and herds of wild horses.

-The crossing is short but rough, and once you arrive on the islands you won’t find much there.
-There are no hotels – you need to find a local renting a room – and fish is the only dish on the menu.
+The crossing is short but rough, and once you arrive on the islands you won’t find much there, with the exception of a few hotels and guesthouses.
 But the pace of life is slow and the locals are friendly.